JianbinCheng/Group8_ECSE552/README.md

 # Deep learning-Based Plant Disease Detection Using Lightweight Vision Transformers (LeViT)

-This repository contains the code for our final project on automated plant disease detection using a dual-stream LeViT-192 architecture.
+This repository contains the code for the final project on automated plant disease detection using a dual-stream LeViT-192 architecture.
 The project focuses on detecting diseases on tomato leaves by leveraging two complementary image preprocessing streams—color jittering and K-means segmentation—and fusing their extracted features via a lightweight Vision Transformer.
 In addition, extensive ablation studies are performed to evaluate the contribution of each data stream and of key LeViT components.

 ## Repository Contents